jschless/jschless.github.io/index.md

 layout: home
 ---

 Hi.
 I'm Joe Schlessinger.
 Welcome to my blog.
-This is where I post things on my mind.
-This ranges from writeups for weekend programming projects to book reviews to essays and short fiction.
+This is where I post things I've been working on: amateur research, coding projects, essays, short stories, and book reviews.
+See below for my most recent posts: